-Graduates of Canadian University Dubai who pursue a Masters program will benefit from a 10% discount on the tuition fees of the registered courses.
-This discount does not apply to non-credit courses.
+Siblings and spouse of Canadian University Dubai graduates will benefit from a 10% discount on the tuition fees of the registered courses.
+Discount does not apply to non-credit courses.

 Government Employee Discount

 Undergraduate Government Discount

 Undergraduate students who are employed in government institutions will benefit from a 10% discount on the tuition fees of the registered courses.